Hawaii Five-0 (2010 TV series): Casting

 On July 21, 2017, it was announced that recurring cast members Taylor Wily, Kimee Balmilero, and Dennis Chun would also be upped to series regulars for the eighth season.

 On March 19, 2018, it was announced that Borth would once again return to the series in a guest role for the twentieth episode of the series' eighth season.

 Music

 Hawaii Five-0 uses the original show's theme song composed by Morton Stevens.
 Critics received an early copy of the pilot with a synthesizer and guitar-based version of the theme.
 After negative reaction to the reworked song spread quickly online, Kurtzman said he and others realized that changing the music was a mistake, and arranged for studio musicians, including three who had worked on the original from 1968, to rerecord the theme "exactly as it was", except shortened to 30 seconds from its original length of about 60 seconds.
 Original instrumental music is composed by Brian Tyler and Keith Power.
+An additional television score from Hawaii Five-0, featuring music written for the series by Brian Tyler and Keith Power was released in July 2023.